BaronaGroup/migsi/README.md

 The run method gets parameters from the code dependencies declared in the `using` array.

+### Rollback

+Rollback is a function called after the migration script fails (throws) for the purpose of restoring the system to a reasonable state.
+If the configuration option `rollbackAll` has been set to true, rollback is also called for completed migrations succeeded by a failed migration.

+Rolled back migrations will be attempted again the next time migrations are to be run.

+In the hopefully unlikely scenario where rollback throws, the entire rollback process is aborted.
+The failed migration script will still be flagged to be run again, but if a rollback of an already completed migration fails, it is assumed that the script has already been and the rollback failed.

 ## Creating migration templates

 Migration templates should be created in your code base in the template directory declared in the configuration file.